This post may contain affiliate links, view our disclosure policy.

 Sweet potatoes are full of antioxidants and are packed with lots of naturally sweet flavors.
-They adapt easily into sweet recipes but are also great for s savory meal like this one.
+They adapt quickly into sweet recipes but are also great for savory meals like this one.

 If you’re looking for another sweet potato recipe, try my twice-baked sweet potatoes recipe.
 This recipe is definitely more on the side of sweetness but is still a great side dish for any meal.
 I especially like to prepare this recipe when I have leftover baked sweet potatoes from another meal.

 - Pork loin roast